tbrock0122/tlb.project/README.md

 # tlb.project
 ## Author: Tyler L. Brock
-### The purpose of this project is to condense simple statistical tests into single, easy to use functions.
+### This package is meant to streamline the process of performing simple statistical analyses using linear data.
+Namely, performing a linear regression analysis between two variables in a data set.